- About Us

 Central to translation, of course, is collaboration.
 At HMRI there is a willingness, and ability, to foster cooperation and connectivity – bywords for collaboration – which further accelerates medical advancement.

-From this remarkable regional hub we have a unique ability to act locally but think globally.
+From this remarkable regional institute we have a unique ability to act locally but think globally.
 Parallel, high-level international collaborations are being supported across all seven research programs of HMRI, and world-leading innovation remains at the forefront of each and every researcher’s mind.

 With brilliant people working here, and supporting us, the future is bright.

-Professor Michael Nilsson MD PhD
+Professor Michael Nilsson, MD PhD

 Burges Professor of Medical Science